-MIAMI – This past year has been the most challenging for the aerospace industry to date, with the coronavirus pandemic having far reaching and drastic consequences.
+DALLAS – 2020 was one of the most challenging years for the aerospace industry to date, with the COVID-19 pandemic having far-reaching and drastic consequences.
 Even with fewer aircraft flying, aviation safety is no less important.

 In the year 2020, there were a number of major accidents, and several having fatalities.
 I wish to first send my condolences to all those affected by one of the accidents this year.

 This article will step through the year’s major commercial aviation accidents which occurred between take-off and landing as a short look back, grouping them into themes.
 Many of these events are still under investigation by the respective authorities, and this is by no means an exhaustive list.

 The year 2020 in aviation safety might be best classified by the number of runway excursions and overruns which occurred.
 There were major incidents and accidents involving a runway excursion all across the globe, from passenger to cargo airlines.

 Starting off in the beginning of the year, a Pegasus Airlines (PC) Boeing 737-800, flight 747, overran the runway at Istanbul Sabinha Gökçen International Airport (SAW) on January 7.
 After a slide evacuation, there were no injuries reported.
 However, less than a month later, PC had a second event at the same airport.

 On February 5, another Boeing 737-800 exited the runway.
 Unlike flight 747, flight 2193 had a different outcome.
 The fuselage broke into three pieces and there was fire.
 Unfortunately, three passengers perished in the accident and 179 were injured.